lesleyrs/Client3/README.md

 figure out rsaenc bug(s), i'm thinking there are multiple issues (chance of failing login), RSA_BIGINT can still fail due to wrong enc length, but the others fail due to other reasons too...
 Also fix connecting on desktop to servers with higher than 512 bit rsa, need bigger result array but not for web?

+Recompile is needed to change between different RSA key lengths, RSA_BUF_LEN needs to be set at compile time because it's needed for stack allocated arrays and BN_ARRAY_SIZE define.
+Can just heap allocate and leave tiny-bignum at 512 bits rsa only to fix this?

 emscripten wasm on firefox has memleaks related to midi, gets cleaned up by pressing GC in about:memory but why does this happen?
 Chromium based browsers are ok

 auto-generated js by emscripten is blocking default browser shortcuts why exactly